-Windows Server 2008 and Windows Server 2008 R2 reach the end of their support lifecycle on January 14, 2020.
-Windows Server Long Term Servicing Channel (LTSC) has a minimum of ten years of support - five years for mainstream support and five years for extended support.
+Windows Server 2008 and Windows Server 2008 R2 reached the end of their support lifecycle on January 14, 2020.
+Windows Server Long Term Servicing Channel (LTSC) has a minimum of ten years of support—five years for mainstream support and five years for extended support.
 This support includes regular security updates.

 End of support also means the end of security updates.
 This scenario can cause security or compliance issues and put business applications at risk.
 Microsoft recommends that you upgrade to the current version of Windows Server for the most advanced security, performance, and innovation.

-If you can't upgrade all your servers by the end of support lifecycle deadline, the following options help protect applications and data during the upgrade transition:
+If you haven't already upgraded your servers, the following options will help protect your apps and data during the transition: